Aaron Judge: Draft and minor leagues

 The Yankees invited Judge to spring training as a non-roster player in 2015.
-Judge began the season with the Trenton Thunder of the Double-A Eastern League.
-After Judge batted .284/.350/.510 (5th in the league) with 12 home runs (tied for 9th) in 63 games for Trenton, the Yankees promoted Judge to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in June.
+He began the season with the Trenton Thunder of the Double-A Eastern League.
+After posting a .284/.350/.510 slash line with 12 home runs (tied for 9th in the league) in 63 games for Trenton, the Yankees promoted Judge to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in June.
 He was chosen to play in the 2015 All-Star Futures Game.
 The Yankees did not include Judge in their September call-ups.
 Judge batted .224/.308/.373 with eight home runs in 61 games for Scranton/Wilkes-Barre.
 The Yankees invited Judge to spring training in 2016, and he returned to Triple-A to began the season.
 Judge was named to the International League All-Star Team in 2016 but did not play in the All-Star Game after he spent a month on the disabled list due to a knee sprain.
 In 93 games for the RailRiders, Judge batted .270/.366/.489 with 19 home runs (4th in the league), 62 runs (tied for 8th), and 65 RBIs (tied for 7th).